The Green BookGCM

-Even conflict within the family is often the result of the failure to resolve this problem of authority.
-It has clearly become more serious with the emergence of modern societies.
+This problem has become more serious with the emergence of modern societies.

-People today face this persistent question in new and pressing ways.
-Communities are exposed to the risks of uncertainty, and suffer the grave consequences of wrong answers.
-Yet none has succeeded in answering it conclusively and democratically.
-THE GREEN BOOK presents the ultimate solution to the problem of the proper instrument of government.
+People today, face this persistent problem and communities suffer its many risks and grave consequences; yet none has succeeded in solving this problem conclusively and democratically.
+THE GREEN BOOK presents the ultimate solution to the problem of the instrument of government.

-Political struggle that results in the victory of a candidate with, for example, 51 per cent of the votes leads to a dictatorial governing body in the guise of a false democracy, since 49 per cent of the electorate is ruled by an instrument of government they did not vote for, but which has been imposed upon them.
+Political struggle that results in the victory of a candidate with, for example, 51 per cent of the votes leads to a dictatorial governing body in the guise of a false democracy, since 49 per cent of the electorate is ruled by an instrument of government they did not vote for, but which had been imposed upon them.
 Such is dictatorship.
-Besides, this political conflict may produce a governing body that represents only a minority.
-For when votes are distributed among several candidates, though one polls more than any other, the sum of the votes received by those who received fewer votes might well constitute an overwhelming majority.
+Besides, this political conflict may produce a governing body that represents only a minority, for when votes are distributed among several candidates, one of the candidates polls more than any other, but if the votes polled by those who received fewer votes are added up, this will constitute an overwhelming majority.
 However, the candidate with fewer votes wins and his success is regarded as legitimate and democratic!
 In actual fact, dictatorship is established under the cover of false democracy.
 This is the reality of the political systems prevailing in the world today.
 They are dictatorial systems and it is evident that they falsify genuine democracy.

-Parliaments are the backbone of that conventional democracy prevailing in the world today.
-Parliament is a misrepresentation of the people, and parliamentary systems are a false solution to the problem of democracy.
+Parliaments are the backbone of conventional democracy prevailing in the world today.
+Parliament is a misrepresentation of the people and parliamentary systems are a false solution to the problem of democracy.
 A parliament is originally founded to represent the people, but this in itself is undemocratic as democracy means the authority of the people and not an authority acting on their behalf.
-The mere existence of a parliament means the absence of the people.
-True democracy exists only through the direct participation of the people, and not through the activity of their representatives.
+The mere existence of a parliament means the absence of the people, but true democracy exists only through the direct participation of the people, and not through the activity of their representatives.
 Parliaments have been a legal barrier between the people and the exercise of authority, excluding the masses from meaningful politics and monopolizing sovereignty in their place.
-People are left with only a facade of democracy, manifested in long queues to cast their election ballots.
+People are left with only a facade of democracy, manifested in long queues to cast their election ballot.

-To lay bare the character of parliaments, one has to examine their origin.
+To lay bare the character of parliaments one has to examine their origin.
 They are either elected from constituencies, a party, or a coalition of parties, or are appointed.
 But all of these procedures are undemocratic, for dividing the population into constituencies means that one member of parliament represents thousands, hundreds of thousands, or millions of people, depending on the size of the population.
-It also means that a member keeps few popular organizational links with the electors since he, like other members, is considered a representative of the whole people.
+It also means that a member keeps no popular organizational links with the electors since he, like other members, is considered a representative of the whole people.
 This is what the prevailing traditional democracy requires.
 The masses are completely isolated from the representative and he, in turn, is totally removed from them.
-Immediately after winning the electors' votes the representative takes over the people's sovereignty and acts on their behalf.
-The prevailing traditional democracy endows the member of parliament with a sacredness and immunity which are denied to the rest of the people.
-Parliaments, therefore, have become a means of plundering and usurping the authority of the people.
-It has thus become the right of the people to struggle, through popular revolution, to destroy such instruments - the so-called parliamentary assemblies which usurp democracy and sovereignty, and which stifle the will of the people.
+Immediately after winning the electors' votes the representative takes over their sovereignty and acts on their behalf.
+The prevailing traditional democracy endows the member of parliament with a sacredness and immunity which are denied to the rest of the people; parliaments, therefore, have become a means of plundering and usurping the authority of the people.
+It has thus become the right of the people to struggle, through popular revolution, to destroy such instruments; the so-called parliamentary assemblies, which usurp democracy and sovereignty, and which stifles the will of the people.
 The masses have the right to proclaim reverberantly the new principle: no representation in lieu of the people.

 If parliament is formed from one party as a result of its winning an election, it becomes a parliament of the winning party and not of the people.
 It represents the party and not the people, and the executive power of the parliament becomes that of the victorious party and not of the people.
 The same is true of the parliament of proportional representation in which each party holds a number of seats proportional to their success in the popular vote.
 The members of the parliament represent their respective parties and not the people, and the power established by such a coalition is the power of the combined parties and not that of the people.
 Under such systems, the people are the victims whose votes are vied for by exploitative competing factions who dupe the people into political circuses that are outwardly noisy and frantic, but inwardly powerless and irrelevant.
 Alternatively, the people are seduced into standing in long, apathetic, silent queues to cast their ballots in the same way that they throw waste paper into dustbins.
 This is the traditional democracy prevalent in the whole world, whether it is represented by a one-party, two-party, multiparty or non-party system.
 Thus it is clear that representation is a fraud.

+Assemblies constituted by appointment or hereditary succession do not fall under any form of democracy.
 Moreover, since the system of elected parliaments is based on propaganda to win votes, it is a demagogic system in the real sense of the word.
 Votes can be bought and falsified.
-Poor people are unable to compete in the election campaigns, and the result is that only the rich get elected.
-Assemblies constituted by appointment or hereditary succession do not fall under any form of democracy.
+Poor people are unable to compete in the election campaigns, and the result is that only the rich always get elected.

 Philosophers, thinkers, and writers advocated the theory of representative parliaments at a time when peoples were unconsciously herded like sheep by kings, sultans and conquerors.
 The ultimate aspiration of the people of those times was to have someone to represent them before such rulers.
 When even this aspiration was rejected, people waged bitter and protracted struggle to attain this goal.